 School is an important part of every child's life.
 By participating in the Hospital School Program, school-age children can continue to achieve academic goals and interact with peers.
-Certified teachers collaborate with the student's classroom and/or homebound teacher and other healthcare professionals involved with the patient's care to provide appropriate educational services.
+Pennsylvania certified teachers collaborate with the student's classroom and/or homebound teacher and other healthcare professionals involved with the patient's care to provide appropriate educational services.
 Educational sessions are provided in a group setting or at bedside, as medically appropriate.

 Goals of the Hospital School Program

 The Hospital School Program strives to help children develop and maintain academic skills.
 Participating in the familiar and "normal" activities of school helps children cope by reducing the stress of hospitalization.
 In addition, by supporting parents in navigating the educational system and accessing appropriate services for their child, hospital teachers help to make the transition from hospital back to school as smooth as possible.